MZachmann/QA40xPlot/README.md

 - a THD vs Amplitude sweep
 - an impedance vs frequency sweep with amplitude and phase
 - a bode plot sweep (swept gain and phase)
+- a crosstalk test

 ## Code
 The code is based on C#, .NET 9, and WPF (Windows Presentation Foundation).

 ## Documentation
 There is a help button in the application that brings up a page of help.

+There is also a lengthy but good youtube tutorial.
+The video tutorial has a clickable table of contents in the description.

 ## To Run

-The Release is delivered as a zipped signed .msi setup program that just needs to be executed.
-Ignore the security warning (click More Info).
+The installer creates an icon on your desktop and links to the usual Windows run options.
+The program is self-updating.
+It checks for updates each time it is run.

 ### USB Direct
-***NEW as of 1.1***----->>>
 This program is totally standalone and requires only that the Qa40x hardware is connected to the PC via USB.
 The program should automatically find the QA40x hardware and connect to it.

-The USB connection is active only while a test is running.
+The USB connection is active only once a test is run.

-If you experience issues with the USB connection, which is dependent on things like CPU performance, then there is a setting touse the REST interface provided by the QA40x factory application.
+If you experience issues with the USB connection, which is dependent on things like CPU performance, then there is a setting to use the REST interface provided by the QA40x factory application.

 ### Default Configuration
 **At startup** the program looks in your My Documents folder (usually \Users\yourname\Documents) and if it finds a saved configuration file named **QADefault.cfg** then that file is loaded.

+The configuration can be autosaved on exit so it always has your last settings.

 ## General Info
 The spectral and intermodulation tests include an option for autoranging.
 Most other tests automatically autorange.
+The autorange safety margin is adjustable.

-Three tests: impedance testing, frequency response, and gain (bode plot) are wrapped in a single tab whose name will dynamically change between the 3 (Impedance, Response, Gain) based on your selection in the tab.
+Four tests: impedance testing, frequency response, gain (bode plot), and crosstalk are wrapped in a single tab whose name dynamically changes between the 4 (Impedance, Response, Gain, Crosstalk) based on your selection in the tab.

 **Cursors** are visible in the lower right of the screen, below graph options.
-When you move the mouse in the window the cursor values will track the displayed data.
+When you move the mouse in the chart window the cursor values track the mouse location.
 Click the mouse to stop changing frequency (fixing the value unless the program runs continuously).
 Click the mouse again to release the hold.

 ## Impedance and Gain Test Connection